nickknw/nickknowlson.com/_posts/2012-08-06-seven-languages-week-3-day-3.markdown

 <div class="code_explanation">
 I wrote a long awful version of this first, then cheated to write a better one.
-I looked at <a href="http://stackoverflow.com/questions/1768274/prolog-learning-by-example">this sudoku solver</a> (found in the [clp(fd) documentation](http://www.swi-prolog.org/man/clpfd.html)), understood how it worked, then closed it and wrote my own.
+I looked at <a href="http://stackoverflow.com/questions/1768274/prolog-learning-by-example">this sudoku solver</a> (found in the <a href="http://www.swi-prolog.org/man/clpfd.html">clp(fd) documentation</a>), understood how it worked, then closed it and wrote my own.
 This is the version that you see below.
 I also chose to do just 9x9.
 </div>

 {% highlight prolog %}